perforce/p4prometheus/INSTALL.md

 Ensure the above has global read access (e.g. user `perforce` will write files, user `node_exporter` will read them).

-Create service file (note value for directory - may need to be adjusted):
+Create service file (note value for directory - may need to be adjusted).

+Note that when installing on the monitoring machine, you do not need the /hxlogs/metrics directory, and you don't need the `collector.textfile.directory` parameter in the service file shown below.

 ```ini
 cat << EOF > /etc/systemd/system/node_exporter.service